Your browser version is no longer supported, so you may experience issues while using this site.

 Please upgrade to a current browser to enjoy the best experience.

-You might be surprised to learn about some of the things your AAMI Home and Contents Insurance covers.
-For example, did you know that if you’re a model aircraft or boat enthusiast, any remote-controlled models or toy aircrafts with a wingspan of up to 1.5m are included on your contents policy?
+You might be surprised to learn about some of the things Home and Contents Insurance covers.
+For example, did you know that if you’re a model aircraft or boat enthusiast, any remote-controlled models or toy aircrafts with a wingspan of up to 1.5m are included on your contents policy for damage caused by an insured event at your home?
 Well, you do now!

-If you’ve taken out combined home and contents insurance with AAMI, your house and the personal belongings kept inside it are financially protected in an insured event.
-An insured event, FYI, is any event that’s mentioned in your Product Disclosure Statement as something that applies to your policy.
-Think fires, burglaries, storms, and so on.
+An “insured event”, FYI, is any event that’s mentioned in your Product Disclosure Statement (PDS) as something that applies to your policy.
+Think fires, theft and burglaries, storms, and so on.

-Phew!
-Now we’re done with the boring stuff, here are 5 things you may not know are covered by AAMI Home and Contents Insurance.
+Here are five things you may not know are covered by AAMI Home and Contents Insurance.

-If any of your jewellery is damaged, lost or stolen from your insured property it’s covered under your policy to the value of $1,000.
-If you’ve got some fancier pieces that are worth over $1,000, be sure to specify the insured amounts on your policy.
-Doing so will affect your premiums, but you’ll avoid being underinsured if anything happens.
+If any of your jewellery is damaged, lost or stolen from your insured property it’s covered under your policy up to the value of $2,000 per item (or up to a total of $5,000 for a set).
+If you’ve got some fancier pieces that are worth over $2,000, you can specify a higher amount for these items on your policy to avoid being underinsured if anything happens.

-Memorabilia, including collections and sets of items such as stamps, collector’s pins, medals and currency no longer in circulation, are insured under your policy for up to $5,000.
+Memorabilia, including collections and sets of items such as stamps, collector’s pins, medals and currency no longer in circulation, are insured under your policy for up to $5,000 in total.
 As with jewellery, the limit for memorabilia is flexible and can be increased if you have more valuable items (though this will affect your premiums).

 Your mobile phone is covered for loss or damage, if that damage occurred at home and is the result of an insured event.